mgleis/disk-usage-insights/plugin/readme.txt

 = Which PHP version is supported? =

 You need a PHP version >= 7.4.

+= Where are the snapshot database files stored? =

+All data is stored within the plugin directory of this plugin.
+If you update or delete this plugin, previous snapshots will be deleted.

 == Screenshots ==
 1. Largest Files and Largest Folders